lexrobotics-pb/2016-8379/README.txt

 > Always pull before making any edits
 > Give descriptive commit messages
 > Read through merge messages before making decisions, don't overwrite other people's hardwork
+> When pushing a new project, make sure git doesn't eat up some files and make it not work for other people

 # TROUBLESHOOTING
   # Code
   > Project does not load correctly
+    > Check that you have all of the files
     > Restart Android studio
   > Unrecognized symbols: check import statement.
     > If everything is imported correctly but the corresponding import statement is greyed out